-Weary Gulf Coast mayors say hurricane season has definitely changed for the worse, many attribute to climate shifts
+Weary Gulf Coast mayors say hurricane season has changed for the worse, which many attribute to climate shifts

 Turner now co-chairs Climate Mayors, a bipartisan group of more than 500 mayors across the country.
 During his tenure as Houston’s mayor, he has appointed a flood czar, moved city buildings to complete utilization of renewable energy, and, in April, implemented the city’s first climate action plan.

-Robinson, the Pensacola mayor, said he acknowledges that a warming planet likely contributes to stronger storms, but he said he has questions about whether the phenomenon is human-caused or natural.
+Robinson, the Pensacola mayor, said he acknowledges that a warming planet probably contributes to stronger storms, but he said he has questions about whether the phenomenon is human-caused or natural.

 “It’s hard to debate climate change,” Robinson said.
 “I think the question is, ‘What’s the real solution?’ ”